jagos97/RollPlay/README.md

 ## Use Cases

 ### Signing In and Signing Up
 Each time you start the program, you will be automatically brought to the Sign In page.
 On this page you are prompted for two inputs, your email and password.
 For the sake of the demo, to access the rest of the application you must simply enter non-empty strings in **both** input fields.
-To disregard the input fields and immediately click "Sign In," will result in an error message appearing.
+To disregard the input fields and immediately click `Sign In,` will result in an error message appearing.

 From the Sign In page, you can also access the Sign-Up page.
 It functions under the same premise as the Sign In page.
 You must provide valid arguments (ie. Non-empty strings) for all input fields and also ensure the passwords are identical, failure to meet these requirements will result in an error message.

 Successful sign in or sign up will then redirect you to the application’s main pages (ie. The collections page).

 ### Managing Collections
+Upon signing in for the session, you will automatically be brought to the Collections page.
 Within this page you can manage your Characters, Parties, and Friends.
 To toggle between these different categories, you must simply click the respective subnav item.
 Upon clicking the desired subview, the page will automatically update.<br/>
 ![image](https://user-images.githubusercontent.com/33527005/163526341-27729cf0-adde-4663-a707-9d404becf6e6.png)

 While focusing on the Character content, you will be to click on the characters to reveal more information about them and click on the meatball menu (`…`) to edit or remove them.
 The Party content is essentially identical in functionality to the Character subview, however, it focuses on Parties as the name so aptly applies.